deepakcern/privateMCProduction/README.md

 After this step you will get MINIAOD file for 10 events

 # Submit Crab Job
-To get MINIAOD in single step we can submit crab job.

-1.Ckeck locally on lxplus
+1. You can check script locally on lxplus
 ```
 mkdir crab
 cd crab